 This demonstrative nature of the article is especially important in this construction.
 In a possessive phrases, "the name of his" "the name of mine" sounds much more natural in English to say "that name of his" or "this name of mine".
 The noun is more emphasized by the article preceding it.
 Also, we must remember that Jesus love to use the final words in a phrase as a "punchline" (see this article) so the "mine" is emphasized as well.

 Greek can also have constructions that has both the article and the possessive pronoun before the noun, so it is literally, "the my name."
 Jesus also uses this construction and it too is usually translated as "my name."
 However, again Jesus uses this construction for a reason.
 It should be translated as "this, my name."
-At least, if we assume that Jesus chose his words and phrases with a purpose.
+It emphasizes the specificity of the thing rather than its possession.
+In Greek, the word that comes first is assumed to be the most important, but, in the case of Jesus, the word at the end is also used as a punch line.

 The Most Misleading Untranslated Article